Luminescence | Three Nights. Five Solos. Infinite Light. | Presented by TRIBE | Nov. 13–15 | Join Us

 Worldwide Bookings: Lotus Arts Management, Sophie Myrtil-McCourty, sophie@lotusartsmgmt.com

-Touch of RED is a National Performance Network (NPN) Creation & Development Fund Project co-commissioned by Jacob’s Pillow, YoungArts, Miami Light Project, UCLA’s Center for the Art of Performance, New York Live Arts, Museum of Contemporary Art Chicago and NPN.
-The Creation & Development Fund is supported by the Doris Duke Charitable Foundation, the Mellon Foundation, Office of Cultural Affairs, and the National Endowment for the Arts (a federal agency).
-Touch of RED is also made possible by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and the Mellon Foundation; developmental support and the world premiere presentation is made possible by co-presenters Massachusetts Museum of Contemporary Art (MASS MoCA) and Jacob’s Pillow.
-We would also like to thank the Consulate General of Israel in New York, Trust for Mutual Understanding, GIBNEY, The Harkness Foundation for Dance, and Artis.
-Bubble residency guidance provided by Duke Dang and medical consultant Dr. Wendy Ziecheck.
-For more information: www.npnweb.org
+Touch of RED is a National Performance Network (NPN) Creation, Development & Artist Engagement Fund Project co-commissioned by Jacob’s Pillow, YoungArts, Miami Light Project, UCLA’s Center for the Art of Performance, New York Live Arts, Museum of Contemporary Art Chicago and NPN.
+The Creation & Development Fund is supported by the Doris Duke Foundation and the Mellon Foundation.
+For more information, visit www.npnweb.org.
+Touch of RED is also made possible by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Foundation and the Mellon Foundation.
+Developmental support and the world premiere presentation is made possible by co-presenters Massachusetts Museum of Contemporary Art (MASS MoCA) and Jacob’s Pillow.
+This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 First three performance photos (MASS MoCA co-presented by Jacob’s Pillow) by: The Adeboyé Brothers